tylertran349/distributed-file-system/README.md

 ### Background

 The main idea behind a distributed file system is that multiple clients can access the same file system at the same time.
-One popular distributed file system, which serves as inspiration for this project, is Amazon's S3 storage system.
-S3 is used widely and provides clear semantics with a simple REST/HTTP API for accessing data.
-With these basics in place, S3 provides the storage layer that powers many of the modern apps I use every day.
+I designed this system with similar principles to Amazon's S3 storage system, which provides clear semantics with a simple REST/HTTP API for accessing data.
+With these design principles in place, my system provides the storage layer that can power modern applications.

 Like local file systems, distributed file systems support a number of high level file system operations.
 This implementation provides